The Future of Our Green Belt: Progress at What Cost? Skip to main content

 For decades, the green belt has stood as the lungs of our region—a vital buffer zone that prevents urban sprawl, protects biodiversity, and ensures that the residents of Greater Manchester have access to the countryside.
 But as the political landscape shifts and the pressure for 'innovation' intensifies, these protected spaces are increasingly under threat.

 At the heart of the current debate is the ambitious vision for 'Atom Valley'.
 Championed by the former Mayor of Greater Manchester, Andy Burnham, this project promises to turn our region into a hub for technological advancement, specifically through the construction of massive AI data centres.
-While the promise of high-tech jobs and economic growth is seductive, the reality on the ground is far less 'green'.
-To make space for these industrial giants, large swathes of our surrounding green fields are being earmarked for development, including further isolating a reservoir into urban sprawl.
+While the promise of high-tech jobs and economic growth is seductive, the reality is far less 'green'.
+To make space for these industrial giants, large swathes of our surrounding green fields are being chosen for development, including further isolating a reservoir into urban sprawl.

 The "Grey Belt" Euphemism